 As they recorded their major-label debut, My Life Story played a series of high-profile gigs that increased their standing.
 Late in the summer of ’96, the group released their first Parlophone single, ’12 Reasons Why I Love Her.’
 With thunderous drums and string stabs that wouldn’t sound out of place on a epic Hollywood soundtrack or a Broadway musical, Shillingworth’s delivery is rife with arch, knowing joy as a female character reels him in and he lists the way he is besotted with her.
 The Golden Mile, My Life Story’s long-delayed major-label debut, was finally released in March of 1997.
 Their most successful and commercial release yet it showed off Shillingworth’s way for a tune, their ambitiously big sound and wit and charm.
 Still, there was a critical backlash.
 Select labelling the record as “the worst album ever made.”
 Yet time has been kinder on their influence with The Guardian noting earlier this year “They were witty and splashy and knowing and pretentious, intensely melodic and defiantly unbothered by the impossibility of making any money if you went around with a 12-piece orchestra.”

 The Verve, who had dipped their toes into the string led sound with 1995’s ‘History’ from their A Northern Soul album, released the strutting ‘Bittersweet Symphony’ in June, 1997.
 Originally conceived as a solo song by Richard Ashcroft and producer Youth as the band were on a hiatus Ashcroft was eventually joined by the rest of the band to flesh it out.
-It divides opinion to this day, but is a memorable recording of that period and another influential song for better or worse.
+It divides opinion online, but is a memorable recording of that period and another influential song for better or worse.
 But it also helped herald the death of the string-led ballad as its over-the-top production and pomposity of the strings would act as a signpost for where the string-led sound was heading… to excess.

 The trademark opening orchestral motif incorporates a sample from an obscure instrumental version of the 1965 Rolling Stones song ‘The Last Time‘ by producer Andrew Loog Oldham, who included it on a 1966 album called The Rolling Stones Songbook (credited to The Andrew Oldham Orchestra).
 The Verve got permission to use the six-second sample from Decca Records, which owned the Oldham recording, but they also needed permission from the publisher of ‘The Last Time’ , something they didn’t realise until after the album was completed.
 “We did 47 tracks of music beyond that little piece,” Ashcroft was later quoted “We’ve got our own string players, our own percussion on it.
 Guitars.”